ethereum/devp2p/rlpx.md

 ## "p2p" Capability

 The "p2p" capability is present on all connections.
-After the initial handshake, both sides of the connection must send a [Hello] message.
+After the initial handshake, both sides of the connection must send either [Hello] or a [Disconnect] message.
 Upon receiving the [Hello] message a session is active and any other message may be sent.
 Implementations must ignore any difference in protocol version for forward-compatibility reasons.
 When communicating with a peer of lower version, implementations should try to mimic that version.

-At any time, a [Disconnect] message may be sent.
+At any time after protocol negotiation, a [Disconnect] message may be sent.

 ### Hello (0x00)